 9. Regular analysis is mostly not done.

-12. Fire Safety Audit is an effectual tool for assessing fire safety standards.
-There is no clear cut provisions in any of the fire safety legislations in India, regarding the scope, objectives, methodology and periodicity of a fire safety audit.
+12. A Fire Safety Audit is an effective tool for assessing fire safety standards.
+There are no clear-cut provisions in any of the fire safety legislations in India, regarding the scope, objectives, methodology, and periodicity of a fire safety audit.
 It seems that the fire safety audit has become a mere ritual.
-However, the NBC 2016, recommends for periodical fire safety inspection by the key personnel of the occupants of the building to ensure fire safety standards.
+However, the NBC 2016, recommends periodical fire safety inspection by the key personnel of the occupants of the building to ensure fire safety standards.

 Fire safety legislation in the UK